Why Does My Stomach Hurt After Sex Female?

 If your stomach hurts after sex it’s important to see your gynecologist right away.
 She will ask about your symptoms and your sexual and medical history.
 She will do a pelvic exam with you sitting up or lying down (a female chaperone is usually offered).
 Swabs may be taken from the vagina and cervix to test for an infection.
 The results will take a few days to come back.
 She may also do an ultrasound or a laparoscopy to check for any abnormalities in your uterus or fallopian tubes, or for cysts or fibroids.

-See also: Why Does My Lower Stomach Hurt After Sex?
+See also: Why Does Sex Hurt For Men?

 If she thinks you have PID, she will probably prescribe antibiotics to clear the infection.
 This will likely be a mixture of pills and an injection.
 It’s important to finish the whole course of antibiotics to avoid the infection returning.
 Your doctor may also want to test your recent sexual partners to make sure they haven’t got an STD that could have caused the infection.